Celebrate AAPI Heritage Month in Birmingham—community groups, events + more

 Alabama Asian Cultures Foundation

-Founded in 2005, the Alabama Asian Cultures Foundation is nonprofit organization that works with various Asian artistic and cultural organizations in the Birmingham area.
+Founded in 2005, the Alabama Asian Cultures Foundation (AACF) is nonprofit organization that works with various Asian artistic and cultural organizations in the Birmingham area.

 The group hosts festivals and events throughout the year, like the Alabama Asian Cultures and Food Festival, to showcase food and culture from across the Asian continent.